Cats who misbehave may just be exhibiting normal cat behaviour

 Punishing your cat will only make these problems worse.

-If your cat starts doing something new, different or out of character, this could be their way of telling you that something is wrong.
 Medical disorders often cause behavioural changes.
 You should take your cat to the vet as soon as they exhibit different behaviours and discuss your cat's behaviour and your concerns with the vet.

 Cats are good at hiding their pain, so it can be hard to tell if they're suffering.